crazysudz/queens-Michael-page/README.md

-# queens-Michael-page
+# Queens-Michael-Page
-Repository page for Michael Esho for future use in CISC 112 course 2025 fall year
+Repository page for Michael Esho for future use in CISC 121course 2025 fall year